 A research study published in 1973 by Kelley et al. stated that, “Continuous consumption of these sublethal levels of nitrate did not produce a syndrome of chronic nitrate toxicosis characterized by thyroid dysfunction.”

-WHO appeared to think otherwise based on studies with Wistar rats as well as some deficiencies in the study.
+WHO appeared to think otherwise based on studies on Wistar rats.

 Due to the mounting evidence in human medicine that nitrates and nitrites can affect the thyroid gland, we believe that a newer study or survey of dogs must be completed.